Laefy/CPP_Exercises/tests/ex2/test20-move3.md

 Another solution would be to copy the pointed object automatically, which is the goal of to tests 21 to 34.

-If your not, you may skip the remainder of exercice 2.
+If you are late, you may skip the remainder of exercice 2.